 Memberium does not take any fees.
 However, Stripe does take a default percentage of all transactions (2.9% + $0.30) to process the payments.
 All merchant/payment processors take a percentage of each order.

 You’ll need to be using ActiveCampaign or Keap as your CRM to use Memberium and MemberiumPay.

 MemberiumPay works on the following ActiveCampaign CRM plans:

 - ActiveCampaign Enterprise

-For full step-by-step instructions on using MemberiumPay are coming soon.
+You can check out full step-by-step instructions on using MemberiumPay from here.

 MembeirumPay is available on all paid Memberium for ActiveCampaign plans currently.
 All existing customers already have access in the latest version of Memberium that’s available.

-If you’re not already a Memberium customer and want to start using MemberiumPay, pick any Memberium plan (Keap or ActiveCampaign), and you’ll be able to get immediate access to the Memberium plugin, which includes MemberiumPay.
+If you’re not already a Memberium customer and want to start using MemberiumPay, pick any Memberium plan (ActiveCampaign), and you’ll be able to get immediate access to the Memberium plugin, which includes MemberiumPay.